T-vK/WhoLockedMe/README.md

 #### Future ideas include:
 - only show handles that are definitely locking a file
-- option to force a process to release a certain handle
 - option to close all handles responsible for keeping a device from ejecting
 - another tab that shows which process is responsible for blocking which port
 - option to force a process to stop listenting on a certain port